United States v. Khalid Sheikh Mohammed: The trial in a military commission

-On February 11, 2008, at a Pentagon press briefing, original charges were announced by Brigadier General Thomas W. Hartmann, U.S. Air Force, against six accused.
+On February 11, 2008, at a Pentagon press briefing, original charges were announced by Brigadier General Thomas W. Hartmann against six accused.
 By the time charges were "referred" (the military procedural equivalent of an indictment) in May 2008, there were only five accused.
-Later, it was revealed that the military commission Convening Authority (Susan Crawford, at the time) who referred the charges had seen evidence that the additional detainee originally charged, Mohammed al-Qhatani, had been tortured in military custody.
-Ms. Crawford determined that, as a result, he could not be prosecuted.
+Later, it was revealed that the military commission Convening Authority (Susan Crawford, at the time) who referred the charges had seen evidence that the additional detainee originally charged, Mohammed al-Qahtani, had been tortured in military custody.
+Crawford determined that, as a result, he could not be prosecuted.

-The trial was first presided over by military judge Colonel Ralph Kohlmann, U.S. Marine Corps.
+The trial was first presided over by military judge Colonel Ralph Kohlmann.
 The trial began in June 5, 2008, with the arraignment.
 Court personnel, prosecutors, defense attorneys, victims and family members of victims, as well as members of the press and non-governmental organizations, all traveled to Guantanamo Naval Station for the arraignment.

 The U.S. Department of Defense has built a $12 million "Expeditionary Legal Complex" in Guantánamo with a courtroom designed to protect classified information, and capable of trying the alleged co-conspirators before one judge and jury.
 Only members of the defense teams of each of the five defendants, the prosecution team, court staff, and jury members may enter the courtroom itself.
 Media and other observers may watch unclassified proceedings only, sequestered in a room behind thick glass, located at the back of the large court facility.
 The sound from the courtroom to the spectator gallery is delayed 40 seconds, to allow the judge or court security officer to cut the sound feed, when necessary to protect classified information.

-The death penalty against any of the men requires the unanimous agreement of the members of the commission to impose death on that specific accused.
+The death penalty against any of the accused requires the unanimous agreement of the members of the commission.
 Members of a military commission must all be active duty U.S. military officers.

 At the 2008 arraignment, Mohammed insisted he would not be represented by any attorneys.
 The other detainees quickly followed suit and said they too wanted to represent themselves, although the judge did not allow them to do so.
 One of the civilian attorneys Mohammed spurned, David Nevin, later told the Associated Press that he would attempt to meet with Mohammed to "hear him out and see if we can give him information that is helpful".

-Mohammed was careful not to interrupt Kohlmann.
-He lost his composure only after the Marine colonel ordered several defense attorneys to keep quiet: Mohammed said in broken English, his voice rising "It's an inquisition.
+Mohammed lost his composure after the judge ordered several defense attorneys to keep quiet, saying in broken English, "It's an inquisition.
 It's not a trial.
 After torturing they transfer us to inquisition-land in Guantanamo."